Timothy-L-Baron/rest_api_dmuse_omdb/README.md

 # rest_api_dmuse_omdb

+*if you don't have the requests module, one way you may be able to install it is using 'sudo pip3 install requests' on the root level command line

 Objectives:
 1) become familiar with REST API requests - Datamuse and OMDB in this case
 2) become familiar with manipulating/using resulting data